A New Solution For

 Kitrou, P.M., Karnabatidis, D., Endovascular Treatment of Dysfunctional Vascular Access: From Fundamentals to an Algorithmic Approach, Endovascular Today Supplement, Fall 2019

-Hemodialysis is the most common method of renal replacement therapy and most often secured through creating an arteriovenous (AV) access site.
+Hemodialysis is the most common method of renal replacement therapy and most often performed after creating a mature AV access site.
 However, these AV access sites typically have high failure rates due to stenosis.
-Physicians are always looking for effective and durable treatment options of AV stenosis.
-PTA is the most common procedure to gain vascular access in an AV stenosis.
-Patency rates can be as low as 23% at 6 months in AVG’s.2 FLEX Vessel Prep™ System offers a unique approach to opening stenosis with less trauma and potentially longer lasting patency.
+Physicians are always searching for effective and durable treatment options of AV stenosis.
+PTA is the most common procedure to gain vascular access in an stenosed AV fistulas and grafts.
+Patency rates can be as low as 23% at 6 months in AVF’s and AVG’s.2 The FLEX Vessel Prep™ System offers a unique approach to opening stenosis with potentially less trauma that may yield longer lasting patency.

 References: